klaasjanelzinga/rss-aggreggator/README.md

 If you want to debug a process, stop that process with `docker-compose stop <api|cron|frontend>` and start it locally.

+        #   (you may have to sudo rm -rf node_modules && npm i && npm start)
+        cd frontend && npm start   # starts frontend python api.py   # starts api

+All processes started with docker-compose are in hot-reload, using watchmedo for python and npm start for the frontend.

+Insert some testdata: `curl localhost:8090/cron/fetch-integration-test-data`

 ## Required software

 - docker